 Joe O'Shea, World Cup Correspondent for The Star newspaper describes the situation as "a disaster" and is of the view that Roy Keane is the difference between making Ireland a good team and a great team.

 This episode of 'Prime Time' was broadcast on 24 May 2002.
-This report by Eithne O'Brien was introduced by Mark Little.
+The reporter is Eithne O'Brien and the presenter is Mark Little.